Simon-Kaz/AppiumFindByImage/README.md

 # AppiumFindByImage

-Appium Framework integrated with Sikuli API to provide OCR capability.
+Appium Framework integrated with Sikuli API to provide Image Recognition capability.

 Current helper methods:
 clickByImage - find an image and click in the centre of it.